mzhang0808/Climb-App/README.md

 For the minimum viable product:
 - Competitors can create a competition
 - Competitors can register for a competition
-- Competitors can upload scores
+- Competitors can log routes
-- Competitors can view automatically calculated results
+- Competitors can view top 3 climbs

 For the final sprint:
-- Competitors can have climbing scores verified digitally
+- Competitors can verify their logged routes
-- Competitors can view past competitions and scores
+- Competitors can view past logged routes for a competition
+- Competitors can view their tentative final score

 ## Installation